alehander92/alehander42.github.io/_posts/2016-06-09-prolog_type_systems.markdown

 Is that close to truth?
 Is there a deeper link between logical programming and type theory?
 Any experiments like this?
 I'd love to hear more about this kind of stuff

+In the end I enjoyed that, Prolog is actually pretty ok even for writing "normal" code and this very high level type of rules are way better experience than e.g. implementing type inference for [Pseudo-Python](https://github.com/alehander/pseudo-python) in Python(for prototyping)